Skip to main content

 Roles

-Scoop has two roles today:
+Scoop has three roles today:

 If you need a more granular permission model, see the note below.